Quantum interferometry in external gravitational fields: Optical experiments

 The prevalent view that the Pound–Rebka experiment can be described—on the whole or at least in its central aspects—classically, i.e., without quantum theory \cite{2012CQGra..29v4010Z,2015PhRvD..91f4041B,2016JPhCS.723a2044Z,2017NJPh...19e0401A,2024PhRvL.133b0201W,2017EPJQT...4....2P}, has motivated the development of alternative experiments that could distinguish more clearly between the predictions of quantum optics in curved space-times and its classical or flat limits.

-\subsection{Tanaka’s Proposal}
+\subsection{Tanaka’s proposal}

 In his 1983 paper, Tanaka suggested using a fiber-optic Mach–Zehnder interferometer for measuring a phase shift that is induced on light by the gravitational redshift \cite{1983PhRvL..51..378T}.
 A simplified schematic representation of such an interferometer is provided in \cref{fig:tanaka}.
 In this setup, a coherent beam of light is injected on the left and split into two beams that traverse fiber-optic spools at different heights (the two spatial trajectories are denoted by $\gamma_\I$ and $\gamma_\II$, respectively), after which the rays interfere at a fiber-coupler before being detected.
 Rotating the interferometer about the horizontal allows modulating the gravitational phase difference between the two rays following the prescribed trajectories.
+Based on \cref{eq:phase evolution stationary,eq:eikonal:light}, one finds the lapse-induced phase shift for stationary solutions to be given by